 In my view, women are by no means less aggressive than men.
 Of course, they are victimized and disadvantaged by men avenging themselves for the beating they received from their mothers.
 But women avenge themselves for such victimization and physical cruelty by taking it out on their little children, thus breeding new generations of avengers who consciously love and honor their parents.

-I see no real difference between the cruelty of women and that of men, because both sexes have learned such sadism at the hands of their parents and caregivers at the time when their brains were still in the process of formation.
-As children, they were subjected to cruelty and even perversion, but they not allowed to defend themselves.
-So later take out their repressed anger on other defenseless people, frequently in the same way their parents treated them when they were small.
-Women frequently vent this acquired sadism on their children.
+I see no real difference between the cruelty of women and that of men, because both sexes have learned such sadism at the hands of their parents and caregivers at a time when their brains were still in the process of formation.
+As children, they were subjected to cruelty and even perversion, but they were not allowed to defend themselves.
+So later, they take out their repressed anger on other defenseless people, frequently in the same way their parents treated them when they were small.
+Women often vent this acquired sadism on their children.
 While men also give free rein to it by victimizing employees at work or lower military ranks, or else participating in orgies of violence like genocide or terrorist attacks.
-The causes invariable lie in the repressed and totally denied suffering of their childhood (though most of them will insist that they had wonderful parents).
+The causes invariably lie in the repressed and totally denied suffering of their childhood (though most of them will insist that they had wonderful parents).
 People who were not humiliated, tormented, or beaten in their early years are incapable of sadism.

-Women can live out all kinds of covert perversion on their children and torment them impunity as long as they call this behavior “good parenting.”
-Society idealizes mothers because people have never consciously realized that their own mothers treated them cruelly when they were small.
-Accordingly, women normally enjoy total immunity.
+Women can live out all kinds of covert perversion on their children and torment them with impunity as long as they call this behavior “good parenting.”
+Society idealizes mothers because people have never consciously realized that their own mothers oppressed them when they were small.
+Accordingly, women typically enjoy total immunity.

-Though it is not difficult to understand this dynamic, there are not many people who would allow themselves to give up their denial and look the truth in the face.
-The fear felt by the tormented children they once were can prevent this all their lives.
+Although it is not difficult to understand this dynamic, there are not many people who would allow themselves to give up their denial and face the truth.
+The fear felt by the tormented children they once were can prevent this for all their lives.

 Right to Know One's Origins